 SYLACAUGA, Ala. – SylacaugaNews.com is doing something new in 2019.
 In a world full of constant negative news, we are turning attention to several features of our great city.
 Native Sylacaugan Michael Adair highlights what Sylacauga has to offer.
 First up: Sylacauga Utilities Board.

-Mitch told me that “during the early years of all of the systems (electric, water, gas, etc.) each utility was actually a separate department of the City.
+In conversation with Mitch, he states “during the early years of all of the systems (electric, water, gas, etc.) each utility was actually a separate department of the City.
 In the early 50s, the City needed to borrow money, but was unable to due to the money that it owed for the gas system that had just been installed.
 In order to free up some debt space, the City incorporated the gas board of the City of Sylacauga as a separate entity in 1952 and transferred all of the debt to it.
 By 1956, it needed to borrow again, so it transferred the water and electric departments to the gas board and the utilities board, as we know it today, was then formed.
 The board assumed the sewer system in 1976.”

 Sylacauga Utilities is governed by a three-member board that serves six year staggered terms appointed by the city council.
 The strength of any organization is its people and that is certainly the case at SUB.

-We are fortunate to have an extremely talented organization.
+Sylacauga is fortunate to have an extremely talented organization.
 The board is managed by Miller who is an engineering graduate from Alabama.
 (While talking with Miller, I also learned that his son, Zachary, is currently at the top of his senior class at SHS).
 Finance manager, John Ham, has been at SUB for many years and brings a lot of experience to managing the board’s large balance sheet and day to day financials.
 Eric Carithers, the head of the electrical department and grid, brings a strong set of credentials to SUB.
 Eric is from just outside of Athens, Ga., where he was valedictorian of his class and has an electrical engineering degree from Georgia Tech.
 He has been at the board for many years.
 In talking to some of his coworkers, I quickly found that Eric has a strong skill set for running our electrical grid and its whopping coverage area of 16-square miles.

 The water and sewer department at SUB is managed by Mike McGinnis and is a big part of our daily lives in Sylacauga.
 The water system consists of two wells, two water supply reservoirs (Lake Howard and Lake Virginia) as great assets, a conventional surface water treatment plant, and ten water storage tanks.
 The Board currently supplies an average of 3.2 million gallons of potable water per day.
 The primary source of potable water is the Pine Grove Well.
 This well was constructed in 2009 and placed in service on January 12, 2010.
 The Pine Grove Well has a capacity of 2.16 million gallons per day or 1,500 gallons per minute.
 Park Well located behind the Sylacauga Chamber of Commerce near the tennis courts has a capacity of .5 million gallons per day or 300 gallons per minute.
 Lake Howard has a water storage capacity of 1,075 million gallons while Lake Virginia has a storage capacity of 552 million gallons.
 The “safe” combined yield of Lake Howard and Lake Virginia is approximately 9.944 million gallons per day during extreme 120-days drought conditions.
 The ten storage tanks in the system have a combined storage capacity of 7.68 million gallons.
 The distribution system consists of approximately 253 miles of pipe ranging in size from 2-inches to 24-inches in diameter.
 There are 763 fire hydrants located within the system.